tabiosg/big-two/README.md

 ## Rules

-One can view the rules by looking inside [here](https://github.com/tabiosg/big-two/blob/documentation/rules/README.md)
+One can view the rules for the game [here](https://github.com/tabiosg/big-two/blob/documentation/rules/README.md).

 ---